Frequently Asked Questions

 -

-Riders are required to meet on Sunday 6th September where they’ll be transported to sign on.
-Exact timings will be announced.
+Riders are required to meet on Sunday 6th September in the Edinburgh/Peebles area (Scottish Borders).
+From there we will transport you and your bike to the race day one location.
+Exact timings will be provided to successful participants.
 We’ll have welcome drinks and a briefing in the evening.
 Racing starts on Monday 7th of September for six days.
 The final day of racing will be Saturday 12th of September before the event Ceilidh (Scottish after party).
 Breakfast will be provided on Sunday 13th September before departure.

 -

-Riders should expect to travel to Edinburgh Airport / Peebles, Scottish Borders for pick up/drop-off at the event start and finish.
-Those who intend to drive to the start location will receive further information on parking options, again expect this to be close to Edinburgh/Peebles, Scottish Borders.
-Exact timings and locations will be announced closer to the event.
+Riders will need to travel to Edinburgh Airport / Peebles (Scottish Borders) for pick up/drop-off at the event start and finish.
+Those who intend to drive to the start location will receive further information on parking options, again expect this to be close to Edinburgh/Peebles (Scottish Borders).
+The race will finish in the Scottish Borders.
+Exact timings and locations will be provided to successful participants.

 -

 We will only announce the full details of the route during the rider briefing on Sunday 6th September.
-Riding locations will be announced ahead of registration.
+Riding locations will be the granite-laced pine forests of Aberdeenshire, the rugged mountains of the Highlands, the rolling hills of Perthshire and the legendary enduro trails of the Tweed Valley.

 -